open-atmos/PySDM/paper/paper.md

 KD contributed to setting up continuous integration workflows for the GPU backend.
 ID, CES, and AJ contributed to the aerosol activation examples.
 The immersion freezing representation code was developed by SAr.
-Maintenance of the project have been carried out by SAr, CS, and EdJ.
+Maintenance of the project have been carried out by SAr, CES, and EdJ.

 # Acknowledgments